tomvanbraeckel/yamcs.github.com/docs/studio/Command_Stack.md

 When you issue commands from Yamcs Studio, these are queued to Yamcs Server, which will perform any further steps.

-We plan to bring many improvements to this view for better editing, but it is usable in its current state.
+We're keen on bringing many improvements to this view for better editing, but it is usable in its current state.

 * TOC
 {:toc}